Welcome to the HNRP

 HIV Neurobehavioral Research Center (HNRC)

 The mission of the HIV Neurobehavioral Research Center (HNRC) is to increase our understanding of how HIV and other diseases affect the human nervous system.
-The Center is supported by public funding from the National Institutes of Health (NIH), the State of California, and other sources (NIMH/CSPAR Award Number P30MH062512).
+The Center is supported by public funding from the National Institutes of Health (NIH) (NIMH Award Number P30MH062512).
 The HNRC conducts local, national, and international research devoted to advancing our knowledge of the prevention, diagnosis and treatment of HIV-related diseases as they affect the brain and nervous system, and result in impairment of everyday functioning.

 Translational Methamphetamine AIDS Research Center (TMARC)